damianmozniak/liferay/README.md

 	                    (or)
          rhc app create -a $Your-App-Name -t jbosseap-6.0 -g medium

-* Note: For deploying Liferay, the application max heap size should be set to 1024m which is available only from medium and above gears, for more info check https://openshift.redhat.com/community/developers/pricing
+* Note: For deploying Liferay, the application max heap size should be set to 512m or above which is available only from medium and above gears, for more info check https://openshift.redhat.com/community/developers/pricing

 Add DB support to your application
 ----------------------------------
-          rhc app cartridge add -a $Your-App-Name -c mysql-5.1 rhc app cartridge add -a $Your-App-Name -c phpmyadmin-3.4 (optional)
+          rhc app cartridge add -a $Your-App-Name -c mysql-5.1 rhc app cartridge add -a $Your-App-Name -c phpmyadmin-3.4 (optional) (or)
+	  rhc app cartridge add -a $Your-App-Name -c postgresql-8.4

 Application Info
 ----------------
           rhc app show -a $Your-App-Name

 Add this upstream jbossas7-liferay-quickstart repo